 - Conferral of Degrees

-Proposed Amendment to Section 70.9 of the Regulations of the Commissioner of Education Relating to Continuing Education in the Profession of Public Accountancy (Emergency Action)
+Proposed Addition of Section 72.6 of the Regulations of the Commissioner of Education Relating to the Continuing Education Requirements for Psychologists (Action/Permanent Adoption)

 The proposed amendment establishes the mandatory continuing education requirements and standards for the Department’s approval of continuing education providers.

 Proposed Amendment to Section 3.57 of the Rules of the Board of Regents Relating to the Conferral of the Degree of Medicine (M.D.) by the Board of Regents (Discussion)

 The proposed amendment conforms section 3.57 of the Rules of the Board of Regents to Education Law §6529, removing the foreign-educated graduate three years of experience requirement for M.D. conferral and including the $300 M.D. issuance fee requirement prescribed in Education Law §6529.